Biometric Devices — Complete Guide on Technology

 Biometrics Market and Industry Report

 The global biometrics market was $23.4 million in 2018, and by 2024, it is estimated to expand to $71.6% at an average growth rate of 23.2% per year, as reported by BBC Research.
-In Russia, the biometrics market size is estimated to reach $1.1 billion by 2024.
+The biometrics market size is estimated to reach $1.1 billion by 2024.
 The technologies leading this growth would be fingerprinting, face recognition, vein recognition, iris, and audio recognition.

-The following trends will be seen in the Russian biometrics sphere:
+The following trends will be seen in the biometrics sphere:

 - Paperless self-boarding systems are projected to replace biometric CCTV and ACS systems.